mas-bandwidth/fps/020/README.md

 Looks like gnet is built on https://github.com/tidwall/evio

-Seems that the big with with TCP is to replace select with epoll on Linux.
+Seems that the big win with TCP is to replace select with epoll on Linux.

 https://en.wikipedia.org/wiki/Epoll